Juanmagc99/tokyn/README.md

 ```

 #### Error responses:
-- `401 Unauthorized` – token is missing, revoked, or invalid
+- `401 Unauthorized` – token is missing, revoked, expired, or invalid
 - `429 Too Many Requests` – rate limit exceeded

+#### Expiration logic:
+- If an API key has expired (based on `expires_at`), it is automatically revoked and deleted from Redis upon verification.
+- Expired API keys are treated as invalid and will no longer be accepted.

 ---